ForeverACharles/ILOC-CodeGenerator-DeadCodeElminator/DeadCodeElimination/README.md

 Dead Code Elimination Project written in C

-### Details

-Register allocation has been implemented with 4 different flavors.
-- Bottom-Up
-- Top-Down Simple
-- Top-Down with Max Live & Live Range Consideration
-- Top-Down with Relative Frequency Ranking

 ### Usage
 In order to run the register allocator program:
 1) Have the project directory open in terminal/shell